Identifying and reducing air pollution

 - Use conservation storage materials that have been designed to protect from materials.
 Read our advice guide for tips on which cases to use.

 - Maintain a regular housekeeping program to prevent the build-up of dust, dirt, and fibres.

 - Use air cleaners, which consist of filters attached to a fan that draws in air from the room.
 Some models can remove both particulate and gaseous pollution.
 Room air cleaners are particularly useful in listed buildings where work that can be done to the building is limited.

 - Monitor and control both temperature and relative humidity to slow reactions.
 Aim for cooler, less humid conditions.

-- Minimise or stop up air ventilation in storage rooms, which do not require the same standards as public areas.
+- Minimise or block off air ventilation in storage rooms which don’t require the same standards as public areas.

 These actions help in protecting items from external pollution.
 For internal pollution, read our advice guide on storage and display materials.

 For more information on collections care, see our other advice guides.